 18 U.S.C. § 1344 – Bank Fraud

-The financial institutions covered by this statute are those that are federally chartered, or insured by the federal government, such as by the Federal Deposit Insurance Corporation (FDIC).
-In practical terms, this includes all major banks and many other bank-like entities.
+The financial institutions covered by this statute are those that are federally chartered or insured by the federal government, such as by the Federal Deposit Insurance Corporation (FDIC).
+This includes all major banks and many other bank-like entities.

 In this check kiting example, the individual could be charged with Bank Fraud because they obtained funds from the financial institution by means of a false representation; i.e. that their account contained sufficient funds to cover the checks they were writing.